Godcrying123/thunes_test/README.md

          http_proxy=http://xxx.xx.xxx:xxxx \
          https_proxy=http://xxx.xx.xxx:xxxx
   ```
-  if you do not want to configure the proxy, you can comment or delete these two parameter setting and please do not forget to delete the   "\" behind the setence "ENV workdir=/opt/Thunes/"
+  if you do not want to configure the proxy, you can comment or delete these two parameter setting and please do not forget to delete the anti-slash " \ " behind the setence "ENV workdir=/opt/Thunes/"
   * please make sure these ports in your vm has not been occupied by other applications.
   - 8080:8080
   - 5433:5432